 - Do not request a hearing unless your permit has been denied.
 MSP cannot process apps in the 90-day window right now, and if you ask for a hearing based on that fact, your application will be even further delayed.
 Every hearing requires significant work on the part of MSP, and the same people processing apps are the same people preparing the hearing.

 - Pre-stay applications that were not returned are either done or in process.
-If your application was not returned, it is in work.
+If your application was not returned, it is at work.
 We do not have a list of those who are complete.
 This would not only be a violation of privacy-protected information but would cause our email to explode with status requests.

 - Likewise, the MSP cannot take people at the door and hand these out in 30 minutes or less.
 Calling every 10 minutes will slow things down.
 MSI will not broker requests for routine status.
 We will watch the process, for sure.